kloudynetklassrooms/MCW-Building-a-resilient-IaaS-architecture/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 ![The SQL and Web Server Current Implementation diagram depicts three virtual machines behind a load balancer and availability set, and a single virtual machine for SQL server with two disks for data.](images/Whiteboarddesignsessiontrainerguide-BuildingaresilientIaaSarchitectureimages/media/image5.png "SQL and Web Server Current Implementation")

 Contoso's business critical applications include:
 -   The authentication and authorization infrastructure.
 -   The website with its SQL data tier, supporting both employees, customers and third-party manufacturing plants and factories.
 Use cases include:
     -   Employees: Sales lead tracking
     -   Customers: Search the catalog of inventory, order parts, schedule repairs and provide support
     -   Third-party manufacturing plants and factories: Supply manufacturing schedules to Contoso

 ### Customer needs

 1. The IT department is using outdated guidance on Azure and they need updated guidance on current architectural and deployment best practices.

-2. They need assistance with enabling connectivity and authentication for new infrastructure that will be deployed for the Seattle office.
+2. They need assistance with enabling connectivity and authentication for new infrastructure that will be deployed for the Hongkong office.

 3. Identify the infrastructure requirements that should be configured to provide redundancy and resiliency to the web servers and the database servers for the ordering application in order to protect them from system downtime and/or region wide outage.